wlgn123/PyGravity/README.md

 in the project root.

 #### example
 There are serveral examples that demsonstrate PyGravity in the ./examples folder.
-So for there is one main file called 2D_Physics.py which demonstrates several key features.
+So far there is one main file called 2D_Physics.py which demonstrates several key features.
 There are also a collection of ipython notebooks.

-Documentation illustrating an example usage can be found under ./docs/PyGravity_doc.tex.
-The tex file can be compiled into a PDF with
+Documentation illustrating a couple of examples can be found at http://russloewe.com/PyGravity/index.html

-    make all clean

-Pdflatex is required.

 ## Features
 - Loading a set of objects from a CSV file.